Rated Excellent Online

 Options for Very Short Leases

 Where a lease has fewer than 60 years remaining, the options for secured finance are very limited.
-Very few second charge lenders will consider these properties, and those that do typically cap their loan-to-value ratio at 50% or lower and charge premium rates.
+Very few second charge lenders will consider these properties, and those that do typically cap their loan-to-value ratio at 50% or lower and charge premium rates (often 2-4 per cent above equivalent long-lease cases).
 The diminishing value of the property as the lease shortens creates a genuine risk of negative equity, and lenders reflect this in their pricing.

 Alternatively, if the property is currently unmortgageable and the lease is very short, it may be worth obtaining a cash valuation for the property in its current state and comparing this to the value after a lease extension.
 The difference (the ’marriage value’ and the extension cost) can help inform whether extending before selling or remortgaging makes financial sense.